 In general, higher exercise capacity indicates a lower mortality risk due to PAH.

-Right heart catheterization (RHC) is another measure of clinical worsening in PAH.
-During RHC, a small catheter is inserted into a vein in the neck, arm, or groin.
-The catheter is slowly guided to the right side of the heart and pulmonary arteries to measure the pressure in the heart and lungs.
+Right heart catheterization (RHC) is another risk assessment tool that can measure disease progression and ventricular dysfunction in PAH.
+During an RHC, a small catheter is inserted into a vein in the neck, arm, or groin.
+The catheter is slowly guided through the right side of the heart, the right ventricle, and the pulmonary arteries to measure pulmonary artery pressure and hemodynamics (blood flow) in the heart and lungs.